protagolabs/BackdoorAttacksonCrowdCounting/README.md

-This is the reimplementation code of paper ["Backdoor Attacks on Crowd Counting"](https://arxiv.org/abs/2207.05641) accepted by ACM MM 2022.
+This is the reimplementation code of paper ["Backdoor Attacks on Crowd Counting"](https://arxiv.org/abs/2207.05641) accepted by ACM MM 2022.This is adopted from the [original version](https://github.com/Nathangitlab/Backdoor-Attacks-on-Crowd-Counting)

 ## Environments
   1. Install pytorch 1.12
   2. Python 3.9
-  3. Install tensorboardX
 ##

 ## data download
   * Download ShanghaiTech Dataset from [Drive](https://drive.google.com/file/d/16dhJn7k4FWVwByRsQAEpl9lwjuV03jVI/view) or use [gdown](https://github.com/wkentaro/gdown) as follows
   ```bash